himewel/cartolafc/README.md

 ./quisckstart.sh airflow
 ```

-To setup only the querying group of containers (superset, hive and hadoop) run the following:
+To setup only the querying group of containers (Superset, Hive and Hadoop) run the following:

 ```shell
 docker-compose \